-Let RedeemScriptHash(height $: \mathbb{N}$) be the standard redeem script hash, as defined in [Bitcoin-Multisig], for the P2SH multisig address with Base58Check form given by FounderAddressList ${\mathsf{FounderAddressLindex(height)}}$.
+Let FounderRedeemScriptHash(height $\mathbb{N}$ ) be the standard redeem script hash, as specified in [Bitcoin-Multisig], for the P2SH multisig address with Base58Check form given by FounderAddressList FounderAddressIndex(height).

-Consensus rule: A coinbase transaction for block height height height $\in \{1...\text{FoundersRewardLastBlockHeight}\}\ \text{MUST}$ include at least one output that pays exactly FoundersReward(height) zatoshi with a standard P2SH script of the form OP_HASH160 RedeemScriptHash(height) OP_EQUAL as its scriptPubKey.
+Consensus rule: A coinbase transaction at height $\in \{1 ... \text{FoundersRewardLastBlockHeight}\}\ \text{MUST}$ include at least one output that pays exactly FoundersReward(height) zatoshi with a standard P2SH script of the form OP\HASH160 FounderRedeemScriptHash(height) OP\EQUAL as its scriptPubKey.

 - No Founders' Reward is required to be paid for height > FoundersRewardLastBlockHeight (i.e. after the first halving), or for height = 0 (i.e. the genesis block). - The Founders' Reward addresses are not treated specially in any other way, and there can be other outputs to them, in coinbase transactions or otherwise.
-In particular, it is valid for a coinbase transaction with height $\in \{1 ... \text{FoundersRewardLastBlockHeight}\}$ to have other outputs, possibly to the same address, that do not meet the criterion in the above consensus rule, as long as at least one output meets it. - The assertion FounderAddressIndex(FoundersRewardLastBlockHeight) \leq NumFounderAddresses holds, ensuring that the Founders' Reward address index remains in range for the whole period in which the Founders' Reward is paid.
+In particular, it is valid for a coinbase transaction with height $\in \{1 ... \text{FoundersRewardLastBlockHeight}\}$ to have other outputs, possibly to the same address, that do not meet the criterion in the above consensus rule, as long as at least one output meets it. - The assertion FounderAddressIndex(FoundersRewardLastBlockHeight) $\leq$ NumFounderAddresses holds, ensuring that the Founders' Reward address index remains in range for the whole period in which the Founders' Reward is paid.

-- [Blossom onward] FoundersRewardLastBlockHeight = 1046399. - Blossom is not intended to change the total Founders' Reward or the effective period over which it is paid.
+- [Blossom onward] FoundersRewardLastBlockHeight = 1046399. - · Blossom is not intended to change the total Founders' Reward or the effective period over which it is paid.